agg23/ai-pin-interposer/README.md

 6. Slide the pin holder into the dock, being carful not to damage or put preasure on the test probes.
 The probes should extend out of the hole in the top of the dock by ~1mm.
 Be careful not to damage your wires or soldering.
 7. Screw the two M3 bolts into the holder and dock.
 The holder should sit very slightly beneath flush with the bottom of the dock.
+8. Test continuity of your wires and pins with the multimeter.
+Verify there are no shorts and that there is a direct path from your USB pin to the probe in the interposer.
-8. Align your USB breakout board (if you have one).
+9. Align your USB breakout board (if you have one).
 There are notches for holding a standard thickness PCB.
 You probably want to apply the same adhesive here.

 Enjoy your Humane AI Pin interposer.
 You can now connect USB to your computer and place your AI Pin into the dock.
 If you have done everything correctly, then running `adb devices` should produce the following output: